CS-Cafe/CS-Cafe/README.md

 https://cscafe.codes

-main branch contains the webpage and anything you'd like to add
+main branch contains the webpage, project information, and anything you'd like to add

 cpp branch is for students to work in C++